brucemack/brucemack.github.io/_posts/2025-10-24-asl-usb-audio.md

 Channel function simple_read() appears to be called periodically (at the frame rate?) and does a few things:
 * (A few steps)
-* Takes frames off the transmit queue (o->txq)
+* Takes frames off the transmit queue (o->txq):
-* Converts it to 48k audio, and sends them to the sound card.
+   - Applies preemphasis, converts to 48k audio,
+   - Sends them to the sound card.
 * Reads from the sound card to get as much as possible
+   - If there is no audio available then return immediately with a null frame.
-* Based on key status (and transitkion) sends control messages AST_CONTROL_RADIO_KEY or AST_CONTROL_RADIO_UNKEY.
+* Based on COS/CTCSS status (and transitions) sends control messages AST_CONTROL_RADIO_KEY or AST_CONTROL_RADIO_UNKEY.
-* Converts the 48k sound to 8k, makes a frame.
+* Converts the 48k sound to 8k, makes a frame, deals with HPF, deemphasis, etc.
 * DTMF detection: ast_dsp_process(c, o->dsp, f) that
 appears to return a frame handle if there is any
 DTMF content in the audio frame.